100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 - Add Cross-Origin Resource Sharing (CORS) headers to Django server responses.
 It will be required because we will make requests from other port than server.
 - Add Login actions and reducer.

-In this tutorial we will use [`axios`](https://github.com/axios/axios) package for doing server requests from React to Django server.
+In this tutorial we will use [`axios`](https://github.com/axios/axios) library for doing server requests from React to Django server.

 ## Add Signup Actions and Reducer